tsujamin/srs-hhvm-notebook/notes.md

    `objFree`, which utilise the back-end functions.
-These call the 'size' functions directly in [memory-manager-inl.h](memory-manager-inl.h), and by bypassing the front-facing API they are not put onto the sweepable object list, and are expected to free themselves automatically, usually via reference-counted destruction, invoking the `smartFreeSize` functions.
+These call the 'size' functions directly in [memory-manager-inl.h](memory-manager-inl.h), and by bypassing the front-facing API they are not put onto the sweepable object list, and are expected to free themselves automatically, invoking the `smartFreeSize` functions.
 They may also be forgotten at request end, when the memory manager resets the slabs.
+Typically used for 'internal storage', such as arrays and strings (which delete themselves after hitting a zero reference count), as well as certain types of PHP objects.
  - Unknown-size small allocations.
 These are allocated onto the slab and freed onto a freelist.
 In the case that the allocation is actually a large one, it falls through to the 'large allocations' category.
 This category of